hamburgcodingschool/fullstack-2021-2_node/homework/homework-1.md

 # Create a Website with Server Side Rendering
-* Create a website consisting of 2 pages
+* Create a website consisting of 2 template views
 	* Homepage -> `/`
 	* Blog Post -> `/blogpost`